MetaDocencia/SitioWeb/content/en/Proyecto/panal-de-comunidades/index.md

 draft: false
 image:
   caption:
-  alt_text: "Bees around a beehive.
+  alt_text: "Bees around a beehive representing the Friendly Communities Hive.
 Illustration by Yusuf Demirci"
 linktitle: Hive of Friendly Communities
 summary: Collaborative development where we aim to showcase and link efforts to reaffirm, once again, that science is collective work.
 title: Hive of Friendly Communities